msheliga1/hw18MongoSocialAPI/README.md

         - Click "Pull Requests" in top menu bar (3rd from left).
         - Click "review Required" in small font below pull request name.
         - You may approve your own request.
+    OR .... create blank repos, copy files using Windows Drag and Drop
+        - mkdir hw18/hw18DetailedName
+        - cd into it
+        - git init
+        - Use windows 10 to copy entire contents of uri repo subdirectory 18-28 mini=project (14-28 mp).
+            - Note that this is NOT a full repo, so we don't clone it.
+        - In GitHub: create a TOTALLY empty new github repo
+        - Copy its HTTP name
+        - In git, add the remote repo using: git remote add ori CopiedGitHubHttpName
+        - Had to change its name from master to main
+        - Do git add --a (should add all files), git commit -m "msg", git push ori main
+            - If refspec error, be sure you changed master to main.

     Create a nice long READ.md file!!
 (Modify prior projects.)
     NPM: Do "npm init --y" BEFORE "npm install" to avoide ENOENT err.